Stephen Kinsey

 Kinsey grew up in Philadelphia, graduating from Germantown High School in 1976.
 He received his Bachelor of Science in Education from West Chester University in 1981 and his Master of Business Administration from Eastern University in 2002.

-Kinsey represents the 201st House District, which is located within Philadelphia and includes parts of the Germantown, Mt.
+Kinsey represented the 201st House District, which is located within Philadelphia and includes parts of the Germantown, Mt.
 Airy, West Oak Lane, and Ogontz neighborhoods.
 During his tenure in the House, he has served on the Appropriations, Health, Human Services, and Transportation committees.

+Kinsey resigned from the Pennsylvania House in July 2024.